DianKSha/SYSC5807Y/README.md

 The `out` contains a copy of each variant under `variants`, the test result is put in a file called `testResultFile.txt` under `out/<variant-name>`.

 The file contains incorrect results against KAT.
 A correct program should only display a line

+IF there is any erro with makefile itself, most likely it's  from the  PYTHON and PIP variable, change to corresponding one on your machine. note that it's mainly for Linux system.

 ```

 =========TEST=============